shitongzhu/shitongzhu.github.io/index.md

 Howdy!
 I'm currently a 3rd-year Computer Science Ph.D. candidate at University of California, Riverside (UCR).
 My advisor is Prof [Zhiyun Qian](https://www.cs.ucr.edu/~zhiyunq/).

 ## News
+May/2019: Our paper on ML/graph-based adblocking accepted at IEEE S&P 2020.
+May/2019: Presented ShadowBlock at WWW 2019.
 Jan/2019: Paper accepted at WWW 2019.
 May/2018: Manuscript posted on arXiv.
 Feb/2018: Presented our work at NDSS 2018 in San Diego.